Skip to main content

 Cultural Significance:

-Represents the heart of Chilean national cuisine, blending indigenous Mapuche traditions with Spanish colonial influences and modern innovation.
+The core of Chilean national cuisine, where Mapuche traditions, Spanish colonial cooking, and modern innovation meet.

 Signature Dishes: